PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

                 > The class `IsColorAttribute` defines an attribute used to validate hex color strings.
     - Ludo_API_Test/
-        - Helpers/
-            - TestData.cs
-                > note: Not used, delete?
         - ManualTests/
             > Contains Rest Client snippets for manual testing of the API.
             - RestClientTests.http